Chipotle Mexican Grill: Architecture

 A Chipotle restaurant located outside Capital One Arena in the Chinatown area of Washington, D.C.
 Note the Chinese characters on the sign.

 Architecturally, all Chipotle restaurants are built using most of the same material finishes (plywood, corrugated metal, stainless steel, exposed ductwork), although each store is unique.
 The interiors have been described as having an "industrial, sheet metal look".
 Chipotle has built restaurants using white ceramic tile instead of stainless steel.
 It costs the company approximately $850,000 to open a new restaurant.
 When the first Chipotle opened, Steve Ells asked his friend, sculptor Bruce Gueswel, to design the chairs and a styled Mayan king whose face was loosely based on that of civil rights movement leader Martin Luther King Jr., a personal inspiration of Gueswel, for the restaurant.
 Both items were made from wood and metal.
 Gueswel has continued to design and build the art and chairs for all subsequent Chipotle restaurants.

 Most Chipotle locations display a photograph of the original restaurant, which is near the University of Denver campus on Evans Avenue.
 Instead of a photograph of itself, the original location has a photograph of the Dolly Madison Ice Cream that previously occupied the location.
 In 2010, Chipotle began opening smaller concept locations that have lower costs of development and occupancy.
-Chipotle uses environmentally friendly packaging, with bowls made from recycled newsprint, unbleached tray liners, and napkins and cups made from postconsumer waste.